How to Help Anxious Kids

-These kind of questions i hear every day in my practice.
+These kinds of questions I hear every day in my practice.

 How toddlers express anxiety: